 ABOUT FEED DURHAM

-Founded by Filmmaker Katina Parker , Feed Durham NC is a scrappy mutual aid collective that came together in answer to mounting hunger in the Durham area, due to COVID.
-Since April 2020, we have cooked more than 16,000 tasty, nutrient-dense meals, and donated 55,000 pounds of farm-fresh chicken and local produce to community-based food programs.
-We feed elders, people living in cars and on the streets, widows, unsupported LGBTQ+ folks, undocumented families, the homebound and chronically ill, elementary students and their families.
-This Winter, we’re launching a Neighborhood Service Corps Initiative to grow food for plant stands and community fridges; install raised garden beds for neighbors in need; redirect our household excesses to people who need our unused belongings; and share skillsets like basic home repair, outdoor cooking, gardening, land acknowledgement, community organizing, planetary stewardship, etc.
+Founded by Filmmaker Katina Parker, Feed Durham NC is a scrappy mutual aid collective that came together in answer to mounting hunger in the Durham area due to COVID.
+Since April 2020, we've fed elders, people living in cars and on the streets, widows, unsupported LGBTQ+ folks, undocumented families, the homebound and chronically ill, elementary students and their families.
+This Fall, we’re launching a pilot program of our Neighborhood Service Corps Initiative to grow food for plant stands and community fridges; install raised garden beds for neighbors in need; redirect our household excesses to people who need our unused belongings; and share skillsets like basic home repair, outdoor cooking, gardening, land acknowledgment, community organizing, planetary stewardship, etc.

 Wake Forest magazine || Story by Carol Hanner (December 2020)